russelusi/app-portfolio/README.md

 - Swift, UIKit, Google Maps, RESTful

 **Primary Role:**
-- Built the app from scratch and managed uploading it to the App Store.
+- Built the app from scratch and managed the delivery to the App Store.
 Communicated directly with the CTO for deliverables and feature planning.

 **App Store Link:**
 - Already pulled out from the app store.